Huang Bamei: 1931–1933: Local pirate

 In 1931, Xu Ashu led a large pirate raid in Ganpu (a town by Hangzhou Bay).
 The local government in Jiangsu eventually defeated and captured Xu Ashu with a hastily assembled fleet.
 While in captivity, Ashu told the authorities that Huang and her associate Shi Lianyuan (the salt merchant) had participated in the attack and had been significant in providing the weapons used.
 Huang and Lianyuan escaped and hid in various places to avoid the authorities.
 Almost a year later in 1932, Huang emerged again as a pirate.
-She is recorded to have plundered, kidnapped and murdered traders and ordinary people and in one notable incident boarded a steamer and robbed the eight wealthy families onboard.
+She is recorded to have plundered, kidnapped and murdered traders and ordinary people and in one notable incident boarded a steamer and robbed the eight wealthy families on board.
 At this time Huang operated under the alias "Woman He-Zhang" (何張氏; Hé-Zhāng shì).
 She was active along the coasts of the Zhejiang and Jiangsu provinces.

 Huang was captured by the local Jiangsu authorities at the Shanghai International Settlement in July 1933.
 Lianyuan had been with her at the time of the arrest but managed to escape the police.
 Huang had invented a fake persona as "Woman He-Zhang", claiming that she had a six-year-old child with her husband "Zhang Jinsheng" and was taking care of her old mother at her home, and that she had never known Lianyuan.
 The police quickly deduced that these were lies.
 A month into the investigation, Huang admitted to having lived with Lianyuan for three years and that she had been the owner of the weapons used in Xu Ashu's attack, though she denied her participation in that attack (claiming the guns had been stolen) and her involvement in any of her later attacks and plunderings.
 Although she never confessed to any of the charges against her, Huang was sentenced to death three weeks later.
 The newspaper Shen Bao published a report vilifying Huang on 3 August 1933, writing of her "extraordinary arm power" and that she was "abnormally atrocious".
 Despite the death sentence, Huang was soon released from prison through the aid of the district police director Shen Menglian, brother-in-law to a man named Li Tianmin, who had been contacted by Huang's mother.

 After escaping death, Huang for a time had a relatively ordinary career as the manager of Li Tianmin's family's teahouse in Nanqiao.